FriquetLuca/discord-bot-ts/README.md

 After that, install the dependencies with `npm i` if it's not already done.

 ## Development

-To start testing the bot rapidly:
+To test the bot rapidly:
 ```bash
 npm run dev
 ```

-To run the build, use:
+To run the bot, use:
 ```bash
 npm run start
 ```